 If an investor has 10 years or more until they plan to withdraw funds, they may want to consider converting to a Roth IRA.
 The longer the time frame, the more the investments have the opportunity to grow, making tax-free withdrawals in retirement all the more valuable.

 Will the investor be able to pay the upfront taxes?

 It's important to have enough funds outside of the IRA to cover all taxes triggered by the conversion.
 If the investor does not, converting to a Roth IRA might not make sense.
-Using funds from the IRA itself to pay taxes is not recommended, as this could reduce the growth potential inside the account and trigger taxes and early withdrawal penalties.
+Using funds from the IRA itself to pay taxes is not recommended, as this could reduce the growth potential inside the account and trigger income taxes and early withdrawal tax penalties.